kaviyadhamu/Bacon-Ipsum-API/README.md

-1.Download postman  collection file and create an account 2.open it ,in that left sidebar click collections and then click new collections 3.pop up will appearear name: Bacon Ipsum API and also give  a description,click create 4.inside the new collection click add a request ,name it Fetch  bacon Ipsum in the request Tab change the http method to GET 5.enter the URL: https://baconipsum.com/api/?type=all and click save
+1.Download postman  collection file and create an account 2.open it ,in that left sidebar click collections and then click new collections 3.pop up will appear name: Bacon Ipsum API and also give  a description,click create 4.inside the new collection click add a request ,name it Fetch  bacon Ipsum in the request Tab change the http method to GET 5.enter the URL: https://baconipsum.com/api/?type=all and click save